 What is the difference between a sole proprietorship and a corporation?

 Sole proprietorships are the most common form of business organization in Canada.
-Let’s first explore what it is and why so many Canadians choose to register their business as a sole proprietorship.
+Let’s first explore what this business structure is and why so many Canadians choose to register their business as sole proprietorships.

 What is a sole proprietorship?

-Simply put, a sole proprietorship is a business structure in which an individual owner of a business takes on all the legal responsibilities, profits and debts of the company.
+Simply put, a sole proprietorship is a business structure in which an individual owner assumes on all the legal responsibilities, profits, and debts of the company.

 Benefits of a sole proprietorship